 It has been proven that probiotic bacteria can reduce the symptoms of reflux occurring in the digestive tract of babies to a great extent.
-The bacteria present in the probiotics help the child digest his food well in the stomach, and simultaneously reduces the chances of reflux, dyspepsia or other similar conditions occurring.
+The bacteria present in the probiotics help the child digest his food well in the stomach, and simultaneously reduce the chances of reflux, dyspepsia or other similar conditions occurring.

 3. Reduces Diaper Rash

 Diaper thrush or diaper rash is a common condition that is caused by yeast in babies.
 Probiotics containing friendly bacteria like Lactobacillus and Bifidobacterium can not only help in the healing of existing rashes but also prevent these rashes from affecting the baby again.
-In most cases, this condition occurs as a result of usage of antibiotics for a long time.
+In most cases, this condition occurs as a result of the usage of antibiotics for a long time.

 4. Infant Thrush